Richard-Dent/github_portfolio/readme.md

   - About Me
   - My Work
   - How To Reach Me
-- My Work pages displays projects
+- My Work pages displays my projects